David L. and Elsie M. Dodd Professor of Finance

 The U.S. entrepreneurial finance market has changed dramatically over the last two decades.
 Entrepreneurs raising their first round of venture capital retain 30% more equity in their firm and are more likely to control their board of directors.
 Late-stage startups are raising larger amounts of capital in the private markets from a growing pool of traditional and new investors.
 These private market changes have coincided with a sharp decline in the number of firms going public—and when firms do go public, they are older and have raised more private capital.
 To understand these facts, we provide a systematic description of the differences between private and public firms.
 Next, we review several regulatory, technological, and competitive changes affecting both startups and investors that help explain how the trade-offs between going public and staying private have changed.
 We conclude by listing several open research questions.

-With: Jun Chen (Renmin Univ.)
+With: Jun Chen (Univ. of IL, Chicago)

 Regulatory Costs of Being Public: Evidence from Bunching Estimation